ml-cube/LibreClinica/docs/manuals/monitor-manual.md

 # An example of a Query

 Queries are made by Monitors, mostly in the process of Source Data Verification.
-When you compare the source data and the data in LibreClinica and find a difference, you create a Query.
+When you compare the source data and the data in I3LUNG and find a difference, you create a Query.
 You do this in the CRF you are SDV-ing by clicking the flag to the right of the item that has a difference.
 A new window opens, "Add Discrepancy Note".
 Here you must give a short Desciption of what you found, a Detailed Note, that explains in detail what action must be taken.
 The Type of the Discrepancy is "Query" and can not be changed.
 The Status however can be chosen: "New", "Updated" or "Closed".

 For an example, let's say that the for "Height"  a value was entered of "120", while the Monitor reads "170" in the source data.
 Click on the flag next to the inputbox of "Height".